 \[\begin{equation*} 1.96 \times \sqrt{\dfrac{0.5 \times (1-0.5)}{600}} = 0.0400 \end{equation*}\]

 which is exactly the 4% error of margin reported!
 At this point, it is important to realise that we have calculated the worst possible error of margin.
 In contrast, for larger electoral divisions, e.g. the GRCs, there are a lot more polling stations and thus more sample count votes and this decreases the error of margin by a lot.
-For instance, the largest GRC, Ang Mo Kio GRC, has 187,771 votes cast, corresponding to about 72 polling stations and \(n\) goes up to 7,200.
+For instance, the largest GRC in GE2015, Ang Mo Kio GRC, has 187,771 votes cast, corresponding to ~72 polling stations and \(n\) goes up to 7,200.
 The corresponding error of margin then drops to 1.15%.
-And this explains why in general, the actual voting proportions are well within ±4% of the sample count.
-Here, we have calculated the error margin for the sample count for all the electoral divisions for the 2015 GE.

 Sample count and actual election results for the 2015 GE.
 The 95 percent CI (i.e. error margin) of the sample count are given in red while the actual results are in black dots.
 Note that we have used the sample count proportion for $p$ instead of the worst case scenario $p$ of 0.5.
 Clearly, most of the actual results fall within the error margin with the exception of Jurong GRC.
 And this is also expected since the estimates have a 95 percent confidence.